Ai4Math/MATLAB-GUI/README.md

 # MATLAB-GUI

-This project simplifies Multivariable Calculus with interactive simulations and real-world engineering examples using MATLAB and Python, guided by Professor Heze Chen from the University of Virginia's Department of Applied Mathematics, inspired by UVA's APMA 2120 course.
+This project simplifies Multivariable Calculus and Linear Algebra concepts with interactive simulations and real-world engineering examples using MATLAB and Python, guided by Professor Heze Chen from the University of Virginia's Department of Applied Mathematics, inspired by UVA's APMA 2120 and APMA 3080 courses.

-Last updated by Huy Nguyen - Dec 2023
+Last updated by Huy Nguyen - March 2024

 ## [Square Root Function GUI](./square_root_function/)